 There is possibly another option: if you are new to the U.S. and want to apply for financial products, you may be able to transfer your credit history from your previous country of residence using Nova Credit.
 Nova Credit is plugged into the top global consumer credit bureaus to bring your credit to the U.S for use by American lenders, property rental companies, and others.
 Essentially, Nova Credit moves credit reports from countries like Mexico, India, Australia, United Kingdom and others into equivalent reports for U.S. lenders.
 That allows you to use your international credit file to apply for U.S. loans, apartments, and more.

 Getting started is easy.
-You can simply visit the Nova marketplace to see which credit cards you can apply to using your international credit history.
-In the future, Nova anticipates launching with partners across student loans, car loans, apartment rentals and more.
+You can simply visit the Nova marketplace to see potential options for student loans, car loans, apartment rentals and more.

 5 Tips for Immigrants that Want to Build Credit